-Enter LM3 upper as the Loadcase, leave other values as their defaults, and click OK.
-The loading will be visualised
+• Enter LM3 upper as the Loadcase, leave other values as their defaults, and click OK.
+The loading will be visualised interrogated by accessing its context menu and choosing 'View Assignments', or a Loadcase and loading folder can be expanded in the Analyses Treeview.

-• Note.
+Note.
 Loading assignments can be checked in a number of ways.
-This can be done by either selecting a point and accessing its context menu to view its Properties (which will include Loading), or a loading attribute in the Attributes Treeview can be interrogated by accessing its context menu and choosing 'View
+This can be done by either selecting a point and accessing its context menu to view its Properties (which will include Loading), or a loading attribute in the Attributes Treeview can be